 2. Clarence “Pants” Rowland, born 1879, earned his nickname as a child when he wore his father’s overalls while playing baseball.
-When faced with the harsh truth that a playing career was not in the cards, Pants went into managing.
-He started in the semi-pro Illinois-Indiana-Iowa League (the “Three-I”), where he helmed the Dubuque Miners and a pre-prohibition Peoria Distillers.
+He stuck with baseball, but wasn’t good enough to make it as a player and transitioned to managing in the semi-pro Illinois-Indiana-Iowa (“Three-I”) League, where he helmed the Dubuque Miners and a pre-prohibition Peoria Distillers.

-Prior to the 1915 season, Chicago White Sox owner and notorious skinflint Charles Comiskey hired Pants to manage the team—not because Pants was best, but because Pants was cheapest.
-In 1917 the Pants-led Sox won the World Series, whence he was promptly terminated in a Comiskey fit of pique.
-The Pants-less Sox famously went on to throw the 1919 World Series; it’s lucky for his reputation that Pants got out when he did (mythbusting side note: the “Black Sox” nickname didn’t refer to their tarnishing of the game by gambling, but because Comiskey was too cheap to properly launder their uniforms).
+Prior to the 1915 season, Chicago White Sox owner and notorious skinflint Charles Comiskey hired Pants to manage the team—not because Pants was the best, but because Pants was the cheapest.
+In 1917 the Pants-led Sox won the World Series, whence he was promptly terminated in one of Comiskey’s utterly common fits of pique.
+Now Pants-less, the Sox went on to throw the 1919 World Series.(A mythbusting side note: the “Black Sox” nickname didn’t refer to their tarnishing of the game by gambling, but because Comiskey was too cheap to properly launder their uniforms).

-In 1944, Pants was made president of the Pacific Coast League.
-With no major league teams west of Missouri, and therefore no competition, the PCL’s level of play was only barely lower than the majors.
-But still it was a minor league, which meant major league teams could poach players for a minimal buyout, a fact that got Pants’s knickers in a twist.
-He threatened to spin off the PCL into a third major league, and the PCL earned “open” status—a level above AAA, and stricter rules about player emigration to the majors.
+In 1944, Pants was named president of the Pacific Coast League.
+Though nominally a minor league, there were no pro teams west of St. Louis and thus little competition for western players.
+Consequently, the PCL’s level of play was only barely less than the major leagues.
+But it was still a minor league, which meant that pro teams could poach players for a minimal buyout, and they did, which got Pants’s knickers in a twist.
+He threatened to spin off the PCL into its own major league system—which was a good enough threat that the PCL earned “open” status, which included stricter rules about player emigration to the big leagues.

-Unfortunately this concession came right about the time that TV was beginning to air major league games, which crushed attendance in the minor leagues, as well as any hope of the PCL ending up a third pro league.
-Pants died in 1969, but mostly this whole story is an excuse for Pants puns and to bring up the great logos of early PCL teams, like the Oakland Oaks, San Francisco Seals, Hollywood Stars, and Sacramento Solons:
+Unfortunately for Pants, this concession happened right about the time that TV began airing major league games.
+TV crushed minor league attendance, and the PCL with it.
+Pants died in 1969, and essentially this story is an excuse for me to bring up some of the great PCL logos, such as the Oakland Oaks, San Francisco Seals, Hollywood Stars, and Sacramento Solons:

 Side note: other great Three-I League team names: Clinton Infants, Davenport Prodigals, Springfield Watchmakers, Hannibal Mules, Moline Plowboys.
 At least one season confusingly featured both the Davenport River Rats and the Evansville River Rats.
 I’m even more confused by the Terre Haute Hottentots; besides being derogatory even then, how on earth did they end up with that name in Terre Haute?
 The Cairo (Illinois) Egyptians at least made a certain kind of sense.
 More PCL info here and here.